Zenlytic/zenlytic-docs/docs/3_zenlytic_ui/2_exploring.md

 ### Table Calculations

-Once you have a result from your question, you can add additional columns as table calculations based on the data in the table.
-This functionality is similar to functions in Excel.
-To add a table calculation, click on the three dot menu for the column in the header of the table or click the "+ Table Calculation" button.

-TODO image of table calc interface

-Once you've created your calculation, it will be available for use in visualizations.

-TODO table image

 If you have questions about the types of formula's and functions you can use in table calculations use the reference [here](../4_data_modeling/97_table_calculation_syntax.md)